WHY DID MY TEEN CHANGE OVERNIGHT

 Treatment and Recovery

-Treatment often requires a multimodal approach including antimicrobial therapy, anti-inflammatory treatments, and psychiatric support.
+Treatment often requires a multimodal approach including antimicrobial therapy, anti-inflammatory treatments, behavioral support, psychiatric care, and school accommodations.

-Many children improve significantly with early treatment, though relapses may occur.
+Many children improve significantly with early recognition and treatment, though relapses may occur.

 What Parents Can Do